BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Yet, Oracle seems more determined than ever to gain a greater piece of the cloud pie.
 To this end, the company updated Oracle Cloud Infrastructure (OCI), its IaaS technology, with expanded security capabilities as part of a revamped Gen 2 Cloud platform.
 The new version of OCI, launched at Oracle OpenWorld 2018, provides advanced cyberdefenses through added features that include a key management service, a cloud access security broker and a native web application firewall.

-Those features are designed to help better protect and isolate application workloads and give enterprise users more control over their data.
-First and foremost, the future of Oracle rides on it being able to convince customers that Oracle Cloud offers better performance and is more secure and compliance-ready than rival services.
+Those features are designed to help better protect and isolate application workloads and give enterprise users more control over their data. and foremost, the future of Oracle rides on it being able to convince customers that Oracle Cloud offers better performance and is more secure and compliance-ready than rival services.
 That means additional investments in and improvements on the cloud platform are likely to be rolled out on a regular basis in the months ahead.

 Oracle is also expanding its cloud operations to better meet the application requirements of multinational organizations.
-The company plans to significantly increase the number of global data regions available to Oracle Cloud users by the end of 2019, with new regions due to be added in the U.S., Canada and Europe, plus Australia, Brazil, India, Japan and South Korea.
+The company plans to significantly increase the number of global data regions available to Oracle Cloud users by the end of 2019, with regions due to be added in the U.S., Canada and Europe, plus Australia, Brazil, India, Japan and South Korea.

 At some point in 2019, Oracle will also offer a dedicated Exadata system infrastructure for its Autonomous Database cloud service as an alternative to the existing multi-tenant architecture that users have to share.
 Additionally, it plans to make Autonomous Database available to users of its Cloud at Customer program, expanding on an effort to push its cloud technologies into enterprise data centers.